 \subsection{Definitions}

 Recall that by a \emph{binary quadratic form with integral coefficients}, we mean a map $F\colon \mathbb Z^2 \to \mathbb Z $ which can be written as $F(x,y)= ax^2+bxy+cy^2$ with $a,b,c\in \ZZ$ with respect to the standard basis of $\ZZ^2$.
-In this appendix, we omit writing `with integral coefficients.'
-Note that the property that $F$ is written in the form `$ax^2+bxy+cy^2$' is preserved under a $\ZZ$-linear isomorphism $\ZZ^2\stackrel{\simeq}{\to} \ZZ^2$, in other words, a change of basis.
+In this appendix henceforth, we omit the modifier `with integral coefficients.'
+Note that the property that $F$ is written in the form $ax^2+bxy+cy^2$ is preserved under a $\ZZ$-linear isomorphism $\ZZ^2\stackrel{\simeq}{\to} \ZZ^2$, in other words, a change of basis.
 Hence, the following concept of equivalence is natural.
-Here we consider the so-called {\em proper} equivalence which respects the orientation, but we drop the adjective `proper.'
-This is because we will never consider the improper one in this paper.
+Here we consider the so-called {\em proper} equivalence which respects the orientation, but we drop the adjective `proper' because we will never consider the improper one in this paper.